Toby the Teddy’s Fundamental Purpose

-As I mentioned in my last blog, children have indeed been identified as a vulnerable population and one of the most at risk groups of people for not being able to call for help when required.
-With extensive market research, Catherine and I were able to identify a gap in children’s literature and teaching resources – namely the unavailability of any literary material that would help facilitate the conversation between children and their parents/teachers as to when and how to call 000.
+Children have indeed been identified as a vulnerable population and one of the most at risk groups of people for not being able to call for help when required.
+With extensive market research, we were able to identify a gap in children’s literature and teaching resources – namely the unavailability of any literary material that would help facilitate the conversation between children and their parents/teachers as to when and how to call 000.
 Although 000 permits contact with multiple emergency services, our book is centred on the ambulance service.

 Research has found that this topic of conversation is often omitted from early childhood education due to fear of frightening the child or children.
 I imagine it would be rather difficult to sit a child down and say, "if Mummy fell over and wasn’t waking up what would you do?"
 If the concept of 000 were approached in such a way, the resulting conversation would be rather disjointed and appear to have come out of the blue – and this is why I was surprised to have found nothing currently on the market that would assist parents in teaching their children such an important lesson.